speedypotato/Pocket-SDVX/README.md

 # Pocket-SDVX
 A mini controller for games such as Sound Voltex, USC, KShoot, osu 4k, etc.  Based off of mon's Pocket Voltex and Cammy's pocketvtx!

+Although I won't be selling this particular design anymore, I have plans to sell other miniature controller designs soon.
+Join the discord for discussion and support! https://discord.gg/MmuKd73XbY

 ![Pocket SDVX 14](IMAGES/10.jpg)

 ![Pocket SDVX](IMAGES/5.jpg)